Best places to live in Portugal for US expats (2026): cities, costs, taxes

 1. Apply at a Portuguese consulate in the US with a passport, income proofs, accommodation, and a criminal background check.

-2. Receive temporary residence visa approval (60–90 days processing).
+2. Receive temporary residence visa approval – processing typically takes 60–90 days.

-4. Renew annually; permanent residency is typically possible after five years.
+4. Renew before each permit expires; permanent residency is typically possible after five years of legal residence.

 5. Keep all supporting documents and bank statements organized to simplify renewals.